omidfarhang/omid.dev/content/posts/2008-11-14-johnny-cash.en.md

   <ul>
     <li>
-      1985 – Single of the Year, &#8220;Highwayman&#8221; (with The Highwaymen) – Academy Of Country Music
+      1985 – Single of the Year, “Highwayman” (with The Highwaymen) – Academy Of Country Music
     </li>
     <li>
       1989 – Living Legend – Music City News